-Anti-nutritional Composition, carcinogens and toxicological Assessment of Indigenous Soups Consumed Among Mothers for Postpartum Management in Ondo State Nigeria.
+Anti-nutritional Composition, Carcinogens and Toxicological Assessment of Indigenous Soups Consumed among Mothers for Postpartum Management in Ondo State Nigeria.

 Abstract

 Plant based foods used as complimentary traditional medicine is increasingly gaining popularity across culture in the World.
 The composition of anti-nutritional factors and naturally occurring toxic substances in some of these herbal remedies were mostly unknown.
 Analytical and qualitative study to determine anti-nutritional composition, carcinogens and toxicological assessment of indigenous soups consumed among mothers for postpartum management in Ondo State, Nigeria was carried out with a view to know if their composition will constitute public health concern.
 Multi-stage sampling procedure was used to select 12 communities from twelve Local Government Areas across the three senatorial districts in Ondo State.
-Focus group discussion was conducted among, postpartum mothers, elderly mothers and herbal sellers for postpartum soup identification, active ingredients used and preparatory methods of soups. .
+Focus group discussion was conducted among, postpartum mothers, elderly mothers and herbal sellers for postpartum soup identification, active ingredients used and preparatory methods of soups.
 Ingredients were procured, recipes were standardized and used to prepare the soups.
 Soup samples were homogenized, dried, and analysed for anti-nutritional factors using standard laboratory procedures while Gas chromatography-mass spectrometry (GC-MS) was used to determine bioactive toxic compounds and carcinogens in the soups.
 Data were processed with SPSS (Version 27.0) for analysis using means and standard deviation while ANOVA test was used for inferential statistics.
 The result shows that tannins content (0.289mg/g) in Aaru soup was significantly higher (P<0.05) and lower (0.119mg/g) in Marugbo soup while phytate content in Igbagaba soup (1.302mg/g) was significantly (P<0.05) lower but higher in Ubo soup.
 Oxalate content in all the soups ranges between 0.123mg/g to 0.247mg/g but Alkaloid content in the postpartum soups also ranges between 2.25mg/g in Igbagba and 2.83mg/g in Berekuta soup.
-Hydrocyanides content of all the soups ranges between 0.460mg/g in Aaru soup to 0.930mg/g in Gbanunu soup while Glycosides content in Ubo soup was significantly (P<0.05) higher (4.68mg/g).
+Hydrocyanides content of all the soups ranged between 0.460mg/g in Aaru soup to 0.930mg/g in Gbanunu soup while Glycosides content in Ubo soup was significantly (P<0.05) higher (4.68mg/g).
 Among toxic compounds found in Marugbo, Gbanunu and Aaru soups includes Furan, 2-methyl and 2-Chloroethyl vinyl Sulfide while Hydrazine 1, 2-dimethyl, Trichloro acetic acid decyl ester, and 2, 4-Pentadien-1-ol, 3-ethyl were carcinogens found in Aaru, Amunuya, Ubo, Amunututu and Ifibe soups.
 The amount of anti-nutritional factors found in all the soups were within the acceptable safe limit as to constitute any health hazard for the postpartum mothers.
 The amount of carcinogens compounds in the soups that may pose serious negative health problems need further investigation.

 Keywords: Antinutritional, Carcinogens, Toxicology, Indigenous soups, Postpartum mothers